kcoombs/borgzfsbackup/README.md

 # borgzfsbackup
-Automated backups using ZFS snapshots and the Borg deduplicating archiver
+A shell script for automated backups using ZFS snapshots and the Borg deduplicating archiver

-# Known Issues